Glumboi/GlumSak/README.md

   - More to come real soon!

-# This is for education, sue at your own risk!
+# This is for education, use at your own risk!

 ## License